wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The parameter specifies key `port` as `high_network_0` and `low_network_0`, respectively, such that the `class Link` object wrapped within the memory link can be configured correctly.

+Recall that, in SST, the topology of components is inferred from the Python configuration file first, and then `class Link` objects are initialized based on the topology, and inserted into per-component link maps, after which components are initialized.
+So at component construction time, the link objects have already been created, which can be retrieved using the port name specified in the Python configuration file.